nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `DeleteInterviewCommand` : Utilising `ApplicationBook#setApplication()` to reset `Interview` to empty in an `Application`.

 1. The user enter the `interview 2 ir/Technical interview id/2022-10-12 it/1400 il/Zoom` to assign new Interview to the labelled "2" Application in the application list.
 The execution prompts the `LogicManager` to parse the command to the `AplicationBookParser`.
-2. The ApplicationBookParser then identify the corresponding `AddInterviewCommandParser` to create.
+2. The ApplicationBookParser then identifies the corresponding `AddInterviewCommandParser` to create.
 Then, the corresponding interview sub-fields are used to instantiate new `Interview`, which in turn is used to create new `AddInterviewCommand`.
 3. The LogicManager executes the returned `AddInterviewCommand`.
-In here, the target application is retrieve from the `ApplicationBook` to create another new `Application` with the `Interview`.
+In here, the target application is retrieved from the `ApplicationBook` to create another new `Application` with the `Interview`.
 4. Now, we replace the old `Application` with the newly created `Application`.
 But before that, the `ApplicationBook#setApplication()` goes through checks to ensure the `ApplicationBook` does not contain duplicated `Interview`.
-5. Once the check is passed, the `ApplicationBook` successfully replaced the `Application`, hence it now contain the `Application` with `Interview`.
+5. Once the check is passed, the `ApplicationBook` successfully replaces the `Application`, hence it now contains the `Application` with `Interview`.
 6. The `DeleteInterview` operation with command `remove-i 3` has the similar implementation as the `AddInterview` operation, but new `Application` with empty `Interview` is used to replace the old `Application` instead.

 The sequence diagram is as follows: